L6Pin/Hikend_FE/README.md

 </ul>
 <h2>Application flow</h2>
 Once the web page is opened, the user is greeted with a search bar where they enter the name of the city.
 Upon selecting, they will be redirected to a page where all the mountains related to that city are listed.
-The user has the ability to filter the displayed list, as well as sort it by alphabetical ascending (default) order in a alphabetical descending order, as well as closest and furthest from the city in real time.
+The user has the ability to filter the displayed list, as well as sort it by alphabetical ascending (default) order or in a alphabetical descending order, as well as closest and furthest from the city in real time.
 <br />
 <br />
 Both types of users can delete problems that are visible to them.